checheto/Exam-withPageObjectModel/README.md

-# Selenium Exam - with Page Object Model
+# Selenium module exam - with Page Object Model

-This is my final exam of the Selenium(WebDriver) module, which has been completed during the QA Complete Course, Pragmatic Learning Center
+This was my final exam of the Selenium(WebDriver) module, which has been completed during the QA Complete Course, Pragmatic Learning Center